tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    16.1 **Term.** This Agreement is effective beginning when User accepts this Agreement or first accesses or uses the Tigris Object Storage Service and ending when terminated as described in Section 16.2 (the “Term”).
+    16.1 **Term.** This Agreement is effective beginning when User accepts this Agreement or first accesses or uses the Tigris Object Storage Service and ending when terminated as described in Section 16.2 (the "Term").

     16.2 **Termination.**

-    a. **For Convenience.** User may terminate User’s account and this Agreement for any reason by removing all Customer Content from the Tigris Object Storage Service or contacting customer service at help@tigrisdata.com.
-We may terminate this Agreement for any reason by providing User at least 30 days’ advance notice.
+    a. **For Convenience.** User may terminate User's account and this Agreement for any reason by removing all Customer Content from the Tigris Object Storage Service or contacting customer service at help@tigrisdata.com.
+We may terminate this Agreement for any reason by providing User at least 30 days' advance notice.

     b. **For Cause.** Either party may terminate this Agreement if: (i) the other party fails to cure a material breach of this Agreement (including a